 The collection includes artworks by prestigious masters, from the 13th century until today, like Giovanni di Ser Giovanni (known as lo Scheggia), Cenni di Francesco di Ser Cenni, Taddeo di Bartolo, Gino Terreni, Sineo Gemignani, Tancredi Parmiggiani, Giuliano Ghelli, Giampiero Talani, Antonio Possenti, Marco Biorgianni, and many others, only seemingly less renowned.

-Pottery Hall
+The new Pottery Hall

 Spaces